Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 Can I install the Wall Connector myself?

 Legally, it depends on your jurisdiction.
 Many areas allow homeowners to do their own electrical work with a permit and inspection.
-However, if you're not comfortable working in an electrical panel, hire a licensed electrician.
-The cost is typically $300-800 for labor.
+If you're not comfortable working in an electrical panel, hire a licensed electrician—typically $300-800 for labor.

 Does the Wall Connector work with non-Tesla EVs?